Mass incidents in China: Layoffs and abuse of workers

 State-owned enterprises were the main source of urban employment in China during the early 1990s.
-Therefore, the disbandment, restructuring and privatisation of these institutions in 2000 led to millions of workers losing their source of income.
+Therefore, the disbandment, restructuring and privatization of these institutions in 2000 led to millions of workers losing their source of income.
 Between 1999 and 2004 it was estimated that 27.8 million factory workers lost their jobs, resulting in masses of disgruntled workers and triggering urban mass incidents.
-These high rates of unemployment were met with the privatisation of SOEs in which governments aimed to profit at the expense of their workers, leading to some of the largest mass incidents concerning labour occurring in March 2002.
-Including protests staged in front of city offices of 30,000 workers from 20 different factories in Liaoyang who complained of unpaid wages, corruption and the arrests of labour activists.
+These high rates of unemployment were met with the privatization of SOEs in which governments aimed to profit at the expense of their workers, leading to some of the largest mass incidents concerning labor occurring in March 2002.
+Including protests staged in front of city offices of 30,000 workers from 20 different factories in Liaoyang who complained of unpaid wages, corruption and the arrests of labor activists.

 The experiences of the SOE workers were mirrored within the special economic zones (SEZs).
-However, workers within SEZs possessed very limited understanding of labour rights because the workforce mainly consisted of uneducated female migrants from poor rural areas.
+However, workers within SEZs possessed very limited understanding of labor rights because the workforce mainly consisted of uneducated female migrants from poor rural areas.
 This meant the workers were less likely to revolt despite suffering appalling conditions.
-A set of data from 1992 of the Guangdong province reported on the high death rate of workers and the presence of over 500,000 child labourers and 2003 data stated that a third of SEZ workers received less than minimum wage.
-In 2004 these issues reached their height and with a combination of labour shortages and a growing understanding of rights led to the outbreak of mass incidents.
+A set of data from 1992 of the Guangdong province reported on the high death rate of workers and the presence of over 500,000 child laborers and 2003 data stated that a third of SEZ workers received less than minimum wage.
+In 2004 these issues reached their height and with a combination of labor shortages and a growing understanding of rights led to the outbreak of mass incidents.
 This included 863 protests across the Guangdong province.
 These protests involved over 50,000 workers and involved rioting over requests for higher pay and violence due to unpaid wages.

 Development projects

 Development projects are one of the main causes of mass incidents as they result in forced land requisition and environmental degradation.
 This seizure of land leaves homeowners and farmers facing eviction and loss of farmland.
 Many of these citizens attempt to dispute these projects, claiming they were neither sufficiently compensated nor consulted.
 Because the government ignored these complaints, the citizens resorted to public demonstrations.
-In 2003 and 2004 forcible evictions became the reasoning behind a quarter of mass incidents, thus becoming the one of the largest sources of civil dissent.
+In 2003 and 2004 forcible evictions became the reasoning behind a quarter of mass incidents, thus becoming one of the largest sources of civil dissent.
 This trend continued into 2013, with the highest quantity of mass incidents occurring because of land acquisition and housing demolition.

 Within the countryside development projects have left the environment in a state of degradation, destroying farming land, endangering livestock and causing serious health issues for residents.
 It is estimated that within China there are at least 450 villages, situated near polluting factories, which contain unusually high numbers of cancer patients, known as "cancer villages".
 This issue resulted in mass incidents such as, the protesting over the pollution created by a battery factory in Zhejiang province in August 2005.